 Of course, there will come a time when your willpower will be tested.
 But will you be one of the many who gives in and gives up, or will you be among those who actually stick to their New Year's resolutions?
 Unfortunately, once again, research shows that the odds are not in your favor: Data from the athletic social networking site Strava reveals that the second Friday in January is the most common day for the formerly resolute to start waving that white flag when it comes to their New Year's resolutions.
 That means by Jan.
 10, 2020, most of us will be New Year's quitters.

 So why do so many people ditch their resolutions after such a short period of time?
-As Chris Berdik, a science journalist and the author of Mind Over Mind explains, it's because people typically set long lists of large, unattainable goals for themselves, rather than small, easy ones—the kind you might actually be able to stick to.
+As Chris Berdik, a science journalist and the author of Mind Over Mind explains, it's because people typically set long lists of lofty, unattainable goals for themselves rather than small ones they might actually be able to stick to.
 "I'm keeping my resolution list short," he told Forbes in 2013.
-"My earlier laundry lists made [my resolutions] easier to abandon."
+"My earlier laundry lists made it easier to abandon."
 In short: The more realistic you make your resolutions, the more likely you are to achieve them.

 More than anything, to ensure that 2020 is your year of self-improvement, registered dietician and nutritionist Vanessa Rissetto recommends practicing patience—both with yourself and the goal you're trying to achieve.
 "If you gained 12 pounds over the holiday season, why do you think you can lose it in a week if it took basically 12 weeks to gain?" asks Rissetto.
 "If people just trusted the process, they would fare better.
 No quick fixes—just hard work on the road to success."